 When I have finished brewing, I usually keep the piston firmly in place with good pressure.
 Then I tear back slightly, unscrew the capsule.
 Then it is easy to remove the paper filters, stamp the coffee puck into the compost.

-His basic idea was to use the Aeropressen as a kind of mini-espresso machine.
+His basic idea was to use the Aeropress as a kind of mini-espresso machine.
 That vision has long since been shrunk by the users out there.

 Old rancid coffee oil is simply devastating for a good cup of coffee, so do yourself a favor and rinse and scrub after use.
 Separate the whole pump periodically and allow it to bathe in warm water with a few teaspoons of baking soda (also a good remedy for electric kettles with added flavor).

 Most recipes for Aeropress out there operate with a brewing time of 2-3 minutes and a coffee/water ratio of 1:14.

-But I have had really interesting results by experimenting with both parameters.
+But I have had fascinating results by experimenting with both parameters.
 If you go up to a 1:18 ratio, you can brew for up to a quarter and get really rich and exciting results out of it.
 At the same time, it is also a bit more economical in coffee consumption.

-You can use both inverted or normally flipped Aeropress.
-The trick of the normal method is to make a vacuum seal by pulling up the pump right after it has been inserted.
-This way you avoid the coffee running out.
+The normal method’s trick is to make a vacuum seal by pulling up the pump right after it has been inserted.
+This way, you avoid the coffee running out.
 Allow the coffee to draw between 8 and 15 minutes in the Aeropress.

-With coffee, where body, mouthfeel and deeper notes are in focus – typically the middle grille – one should not be afraid to try a long, long draw time.
+With coffee, where body, mouthfeel, and deeper notes are in focus – typically the middle grille – one should not be afraid to try a long, long draw time.